JortSiemes/JNM-Premaster/Vakken Y2/New media & society/College 5.md

 Increasing choice implies a growing interconnectedness between demand and supply, as it compels news [[media]] and other information providers to provide the kind of content that their target groups demand in order to remain competitive

-The News Gap, bepaalt hoe het komt dat journalistiek de huidige journalistiek die we kennen.
+The [[News Gap]], bepaalt hoe het komt dat journalistiek de huidige journalistiek die we kennen.
 En waarom er gekozen word voor huidige artikels waarvan je je afvraagt waarom het op de site komt.

 Er is een gat tussen: [[news media preferences]] <-> [[news consumers preferences]]